-Of course, it is the diversity of contacts and scientific networks of the individual researchers that represents the global profile of the Charité.
-In addition, at an institutional level, the Charité systematically promotes international networking through strategic partnerships, institutional networks, research cooperations and clinical partnerships.
+Of course, it is the diversity of contacts and scientific networks of the individual researchers that represents the global profile of Charité.
+In addition, at an institutional level, Charité systematically promotes international networking through strategic partnerships, institutional networks, research cooperations and clinical partnerships.

 Berlin University Alliance (BUA) - International Partnerships

 Berlin University Alliance

 With the inception of the Berlin University Alliance (BUA), consisting of the Free University of Berlin, the Humboldt University of Berlin, the Technical University Berlin and Charité – Universtitätsmedizin Berlin, the new partnership has set out long term goals towards intergrated research areas in Berlin.

 In December 2017, the University of Oxford and the BUA partners signed a joint Memorandum of Understanding underpinning the establishment of a comprehensive, academic collaboration.
 The partnership is one of three current BUA strategic partnerships and enjoys a multilateral character, linking the strengths of the BUA in all research fields with those of the University of Oxford.

 The partnership strives to support joint research undertakings, increased student and staff mobility and the development of structures fostering best practice e.g. fundraising, citizen science and technology transfer.
 It thus seeks to enhance existing synergies between the five institutions, whilst simultaneously encouraging new formats for collaboration.